 If the person has fatigue or any other residual symptoms, he/she will require more recovery at home.

 - A note from the individual’s personal health care provider, if obtainable.
 The CDC asks employers not to require a health care provider’s note for employees who are sick with acute respiratory illness to validate their illness or return to work.
 Health care provider offices and medical facilities may be extremely busy and not able to provide such documentation in a timely manner.

 - Recent international travel

-After traveling to a Level 3 COVID-19 alert country, your employee should implement a 14-day home quarantine beginning on the day that he/she left the country.
+After traveling to a Level 3 COVID-19 alert country or a U.S. state identified by the Pennsylvania Department of Health as a COVID-19 hot spot, your employee should implement a 14-day home quarantine beginning on the day that he/she left the country.
 You can find specific information on the CDC website.

 - Have their temperature taken each shift they report to work, twice daily is advised